Political representation of nature: Political representation of nature in practice

 Examples of nonhuman representation exist in several countries.
-According to the Eco Jurisprudence Monitor, as of August 2025, there are 589 laws that have institutionalized nonhuman political epresentation.
+According to the Eco Jurisprudence Monitor, as of August 2025, there are 589 laws that have institutionalized nonhuman political representation.
 Nevertheless, there exist also other forms of political representation.

 In New Zealand, the Parliamentary Commissioner for the Environment monitors environmental issues.
 This office conducts investigations, reviews, and reports on environmental conditions and evaluates the effectiveness of government policies.
 Its role is intended to support transparency and accountability in environmental governance.

 The European Commissioner for Health and Animal Welfare updates animal welfare regulations within the European Union.
 The position also promotes the One Health approach, which recognizes the interdependence of people, animals, plants, and their shared environment.

 In Wales, the Future Generations Commissioner ensures that the interests of future generations are considered in policy-making.
 The office evaluates the long-term impacts of current policies and promotes sustainable development practices aimed at safeguarding both human and environmental health.

 In Germany, the Federal Animal Welfare Officer provides oversight on animal welfare matters and advises the federal government across sectors such as agriculture, research, and industry.

 Australia's Inspector-General of Animal Welfare and Live Animal Exports advises the federal government on issues related to animal welfare and oversees the development of policies to improve the treatment and protection of animals.

 In Spain, the General Director of Animal Rights manages animal welfare policies at the federal level, developing strategies to enhance animal rights and incorporating these into broader social and legislative frameworks.

 The Commissioner for Animal Welfare in Malta enforces animal welfare laws and oversees the proper treatment of animals, ensuring compliance with national regulations.

 In New York City, the Office of Animal Welfare focuses on policies related to the health, safety, and welfare of wild animals and pets.